dentropy/nostr-daemon/README.md

 NOSTR uses Public Private Key Cryptography as the root of Accounts/Identities which allows secure encrypted messaging between users just like Signal, and Whatsapp.
 For the nerds out there this is like using a SSH key or Crypto Wallet to send Messages(Events).

-If you want to know more about how Nostr integrates with Bitcoin please check the `Zaps` section below.
+If you want to know more about how Nostr integrates with Bitcoin please check the `Zaps` section in the [Onboarding Documentation](./docs/README.md).

 To learn more about NOSTR you can check out the [Onboarding Documentation](./docs/README.md)